MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-set-up-data-exchange-definitions.md

 # How to: Set Up Data Exchange Definitions
 You can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to exchange data in specific tables with data on external files, for example to send and receive electronic documents, import and export bank data or other data, such as payroll, currency exchange rates, and item catalogues.
 For more information, see [Exchanging Data as Electronic Documents](across-data-exchange.md).

 As preparation for creating a data exchange definition for a data file or stream, you can use the related XML schema to define which data elements to include on the **Column Definitions** FastTab.
 See step 6 in the “To describe the formatting of lines and columns in the file” section.
 For more information, see the [How to: Use XML Schemas to Prepare Data Exchange Definitions](across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md).

 You normally set up data exchange definitions in the **Data Exchange Definition** window.
 However, when you set up a data exchange definition for the service of refreshing currency exchange rates, you start the process in the simplified **Exch.
 Rate Update Setup Card** window.

 > [!NOTE]
 >  If the file that is being converted is in XML format, the term *“column”* in this topic should be interpreted as *“XML element containing data”*.

 This topic includes the following procedures:

--   To create a data exchange definition
+* To create a data exchange definition

--   To export a data exchange definition as an XML file for use by others
+* To export a data exchange definition as an XML file for use by others

--   To import an XML file for an existing data exchange definition
+* To import an XML file for an existing data exchange definition

 ## To create a data exchange definition
 Creating a data exchange definition involves two tasks:

 1. In the **Data Exchange Definition** window, describe the formatting of lines and columns in the file.
 2. In the **Data Exchange Mapping** window, map columns in the data file to fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].

      This is described in the following procedures.

 #### To describe the formatting of lines and columns in the file
 1. In the **Search** box, enter **Data Exchange Definitions**, and then choose the related link.

-2. On the **Home** tab, in the **New** group, choose **New**.
+2. Choose the **New** action.
 3. On the **General** FastTab, describe the data exchange definition and the data file type by filling the fields as described in the following table.

     |Field|Definition|
     |---------------------------------|---------------------------------------|